c) SLDI also work with women in emergencies in Sierra Leone.

 Sierra Leone is also one of the poorest countries in the world.
 According to the 2014 Human Development Index Report, Sierra Leone’s HDI value for 2013 is 0.374, which means that the country is in the low human development category, positioning her at 183 out of 187 countries and territories.
 This state of affairs has therefore brought about various social problems in the country.

-a) Direct services to vulnerable girls and women in Bo city, Sierra Leone, focusing primarily on ending all forms of violence against them, access to effective sexual and reproductive health and HIV services, alternative livelihoods and education and skills training that they will unleash their potentials, and become valued citizens in their country.
+a) Promotion of gender equity and gender equality: SLDI focuses primarily on ending all forms of violence against girls and women, access to effective sexual and reproductive health and HIV services, alternative livelihoods and education and skills training that they will unleash their potentials, and become valued citizens in their country.